strapi/documentation/docs/user-docs/latest/plugins/installing-plugins-via-marketplace.md

 To install a new plugin via the Marketplace:

 1. Go to the ![Marketplace icon](../assets/icons/marketplace.svg) Marketplace.
-2. Choose an available plugin and click on the _Copy install command_ button.
+2. Choose an available plugin and click on the **Copy install command** button.
-3. Switch to your terminal and navigate to the Strapi application directory.
+3. Switch to your teminal and navigate to the Strapi application directory.
 4. Paste and execute the copied install command.
 5. Follow any plugin-specific implimentation instructions.

-## Submitting a plugin

-A link for submitting a plugin is located in the top right corner of the admin panel.
-Plugin authors should read the [guidelines](https://strapi.io/strapi-market-guidelines) before submission.